Grand Traverse Band of Ottawa and Chippewa Indians: Today

 Members are descended from the nine historic bands of Ottawa (Odawa) and bands of Chippewa (known as Ojibwe in Canada) peoples who occupied this territory in northern Michigan and signed treaties with the federal government.
 They were successors to the 19 bands that have been documented in this territory.

 The tribe's government includes an elected governing body consisting of a tribal chair and six tribal council members; they are elected by the enrolled members of the Grand Traverse Band.
+Unfortunately, the Grand Traverse Band has disenfranchised the majority of their members.
+Nearly all other tribes in Michigan allow all their members to vote in elections.
 The band has programming, fiscal and administrative authority.
 The council also appoints judicial officers who decide criminal, family and civil matters in conjunction with the state court.

 The water resources within the 1855 reservation area include Grand Traverse Bay, the eastern shore of Michigan, Lake Leelanau, Elk Lake, and their watersheds.
 Other natural resources of importance include undeveloped forested parcels and areas of traditional and cultural hunting, fishing and plant gathering.

 The Grand Traverse Band's Natural Resources Department is made up of a department manager, game wardens, Great Lakes fishery biologists and technician, fish and wildlife biologists and technician, environmental and water quality staff, and an office manager.